Shaun Vandiver

-Shaun Garin Vandiver (born June 15, 1968) is a retired American college and professional basketball player and currently an assistant basketball coach for the University of Wyoming.
+Shaun Garin Vandiver (born June 15, 1968) is a retired American college and professional basketball player and currently an assistant basketball coach for Weber State.
 Vandiver served as the head basketball coach at Emporia State University from 2011 to 2018.
 Born in Chicago, the Bolingbrook, Illinois native was selected 25th overall in the 1991 NBA draft, from Hutchinson Community College and the University of Colorado Boulder.
 A 6 ft 10 in, 240 lb power forward was also an outstanding basketball player in the European leagues in Italy (for Mangiaebevi Bologna in 1991–92 and Pfizer Reggio Calabria in 1994–95) and Spain (Caja Bilbao in 1995–96).

 College career

 Vandiver played one season for the Hutchinson Community College Blue Dragons, before transferring to the University of Colorado Boulder.
 He was the Big Eight Conference's rookie of the year in 1988, and was a two time First Team All Big 8 selection in 1990 and 1991.
 In his final season in 1990–91, he led Colorado to a third-place finish in the National Invitation Tournament.
 Prior to that, Colorado had not been to the National Invitation Tournament semifinals in 22 years.
 Vandiver was third on the Buffaloes' all-time scoring list until being surpassed in early 2008 by Richard Roby.